 “You seem to have more answers than I do.
 You’re sharp as a blade.”

 “Sharper,” he claimed as he burped.
 “Call me Geoff.
 You got a name?
 You look young as the daisies, but you’re clearly not long for this world.”
 He started laughing at his own joke, but ended up coughing and spewing alcohol-ridden spittle.
 Thieves.
 They’re real charmers.

 “Quite the name.
 Where’d you get it?”

 I took a sip of the ale, which was actually cider.
 It was the first time I had ever had it before.
 It was rich, thick with the complexities of the apples it came from; bitter, sweet, tangy and smooth all at once.
-It was no large wonder people went broke for this kind of thing.
+It was no large wonder people emptied their purses for this kind of thing.

 “When I left Netherway.
 The people that … took me in, well, they gave it to me.
 Don’t ask me why.”